sassoftware/sas-container-recipes/README.md

  sas-viya-programming:<VERSION-TAG>
 ```
 Use the `docker images` command to see the images that were built and the most recent tag (example: tag `19.0.1-20190109112555-48f98d8`).

-Once the docker run command is completed, use `docker ps` to list the running container.
+After the docker run command is completed, use `docker ps` to list the running container.

 ### Sign In to SAS Studio

 Go to the address `http://<myhostname>:8081` and start using SAS Studio!

-Sign in with the 'sasdemo' user name and 'sasdemo' password that was created during the build.
+Sign in with the **sasdemo** user name and **sasdemo** password that was created during the build.

 <img src="docs/sas-logon-screen-sasdemo.png" alt="SAS Logon Screen" style="width: 80%; height: 80%; object-fit: contain;">